What is the Early Years Foundation Stage?

 How my child will be learning?

-Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 areas of learning and development.
+In the Early Years Foundation Stage (EYFS), your child will be learning new skills, gaining knowledge, and showing what they understand through seven areas of learning and development.

 EYFS Progression